Coastal Forces Books

 By J Lennox Kerr and Wilfred Granville

 This is a superb primer into the rise and glory of the Royal Naval Volunteer Reserve as a core part of Britain’s winning naval forces.
 It goes well beyond the coastal forces for which the RNVR are often lauded, detailing the exploits of aviators and big-ship warriors alike.
+For anyone who wishes to understand the true history, valour and breadth of battle-winning activities undertaken by the ‘Yachtsmen Volunteers’, this is a must-read.

 We Fought Them in Gunboats – HMS Beehive edition

+There are two versions of this book.
+The first was published in 1943 just after Robert Hichens was killed in action.
+The wartime censor had taken their red pen to over 33,000 words of the original text in order to preserve operational security.
 The ‘HMS Beehive’ edition, published in 2023, restores these censored words to make this an invaluable contribution to our understanding of the wartime trials, tribulations and exceptional successes of fighting in motor gun boats.
 Vivid, raw, emotional, dramatic – all adjectives that perfectly describe this autobiography of an absolute hero.

 Last Ditch